 Since May 2011 Alex is ordained as a lay-monk of the Rinzai-Zen order under Zen master Daizan Roshi in London and he took on the Dharma name ‘Hakugen’.
 The commitment of formally taking the Precepts is an important threshold in the life of a Zen student.

-The first was in the National East-Asian Museum of Sweden in the City of Stockholm, which featured photographs of a renown Japanese master’s tattoo work and parts of the museums collection of Japanese antiques, which Alex and Matti have curated and planned throughout.
+Alex was involved in the exhibition in National East-Asian Museum of Sweden in the City of Stockholm, which featured photographs of a renown Japanese master’s tattoo work and parts of the museums collection of Japanese antiques.
+With Photos taken by Juan Puente.
 It was the second most visited exhibition the museum ever had.